 OA can be caused by the following factors:

 As you age, there is an increased laxity around your joints.
 This might lead to cartilage calcification, reduced chondrocyte function, and reduced joint proprioception, all of them leading to OA.
 If you are over 40, consider making positive changes in your life.

 Unfortunately, heredity can come into play in deciding whether you will develop OA or not.
 Many people inherit defects in their genes that are responsible for making cartilages, resulting in defective cartilages.
-This ultimately leads to rapid deterioration of the joints.
+This ultimately leads to the rapid deterioration of the joints.
 Besides, people who are born with joint abnormalities are more prone to develop OA as well.

 Remember when we said that young people can also develop OA?
-Well, this is the reason why.
-OA is more seen among athletes who have suffered knee-related or back injuries during their career.
+Well, this is the reason why OA is more seen among athletes who have suffered knee-related or back injuries during their careers.
 If you have broken a bone at a point in your life, chances of that specific joint developing OA remains strong as well.
 Torn cartilages, ligament injuries, and dislocated joint, among others, can also make you a prime candidate for developing OA.

 Obesity can cause hip, spine, and knee OA.
 This is why maintaining an ideal weight is recommended so that it doesn’t lead to OA in the future.